Skip to content Skip to footer

 Our Partners

-How Long Does it Take to Climb Mount Kilimanjaro?
+How Long Does it Take to Climb Mt Kilimanjaro?

 The time required to climb Mount Kilimanjaro depends on the route you choose and your acclimatization needs.
 Most climbing trips take between 5 to 9 days, with longer routes offering better chances of reaching the summit due to improved acclimatization.
 For example, the Marangu Route is the shortest, typically completed in 5-6 days, while the Lemosho Route or Northern Circuit can take up to 8-9 days.